bZxNetwork/bzx.network_website/collections/_posts/2020-09-07-shipping-mainfest-august0.markdown

 *   Aug 13th: [Tipping Point at the Institutional Buy-in in DeFi, Global DeFi Summit](https://www.youtube.com/watch?v=7ChPo7ulX9A)
 *   Aug 21st: [bZx Governance Call #3](https://www.youtube.com/watch?v=zsBbfJrDO-s)
 *   Sept 1: [The FTX Podcast - Kyle Kistner Co-Founder of BZRX](https://www.youtube.com/watch?v=8HRwmBBCNfI)

 As always, please feel free to contact the team via [Telegram](https://t.me/b0xNet) or check out our [Help Center](https://help.bzx.network/en/) to answer all of your questions about bZx, Fulcrum, and Torque.

-As always, please feel free to contact the team via [Telegram](https://t.me/b0xNet) or check out our [Help Center](https://help.bzx.network/en/) to answer all of your questions about bZx, Fulcrum, and Torque.